-Allowance for kids can be a touchy subject.
+Allowance for kids can feel like a complicated subject.

 And if you DO decide to pay for chores, you then have to figure things out like: